 What are Professional Designations?

-A professional designation is a ‘stamp of approval’ that a person can earn from an organization, demonstrating to employers and their clients that the person has achieved a particular standard of excellence in their field of work.
+As part of your lifelong learning, a professional designation is a ‘stamp of approval’ that a person can earn from an organization, demonstrating to employers and their clients that the person has achieved a particular standard of excellence in their field of work.
 You have seen them on business cards and in email signatures:

 - CHRP or CHRL